rapha18th/MLND-Capstone/proposal.md

 ### Evaluation Metrics

 The model will evaluated on accuracy a common metric for classification problems; it takes into account both true positives and true negatives with equal weight.

-accuracy = (^) dataset size
-true positives + true negatives
+$accuracy = (true positives + true negatives)/dataset size$

 ### Project Design